archf/americano/README.md

 #### Automated method

-Run `./install.sh`.
+Run `make install`.
 This will overwrite the `/usr/shareX11/xkb/rules/evdev.xml` provided by your OS and/or any change you previously made to it.

 #### Install manually